Information for New Volunteers

 - Cats that are new to the Rescue or sick, and are not yet available for adoption, will be kept in the quarantine room.
 This is where they stay while they are being made ready for adoption.

-When you volunteer at Seattle Area Feline Rescue, we encourage you to take initiative: see what needs doing and get it done, but always feel free to ask questions if you’re not sure about the correct procedure.
+When you volunteer at Seattle Area Feline Rescue, we encourage you to take initiative: see what needs to be done and get it done, but always feel free to ask questions if you’re not sure about the correct procedure.

 What to do when you aren’t busy or are wondering what to do:

-- Check the general cleaning list and board to see what needs to be done.
+- Check the general cleaning list and board by the washer and dryer to see what needs to be done.

-- Wash & put away the dishes, clean sinks, and look around for anything that could use cleaning.
+- Wash and put away the dishes, clean sinks, and look around for anything that could use cleaning.

 - Refill all the spray bottles, hand soap, and paper towels.
 Empty all of the garbage cans.
 Take out the garbage and recycling.